 In traditional Chinese medicine, the body has certain pathways known as meridians and when the flow of energy is hindered through these pathways, disease and ailments occur.
 Qi Gong exercises allow these pathways to flow strongly once more, returning the body to its full strength and health.

-Qigong is divided into many forms of practice, such as the Healing Techniques practice in Chinese traditional medicine, or the purely meditative practice of Sitting Qigong.
-The focus of this article is on that of the Qigong exercises and movement styles.
+Qi Gong is divided into many forms of practice, such as the Healing Techniques practice in Chinese traditional medicine, or the purely meditative practice of Sitting Qi Gong.
+Here are handpicked Qi Gong exercises and movement styles for you to try.

-The key here is to apply intention to your movement through focusing on why you are moving, how you are moving and the controlled pace of your movement.
+The key here is to apply intention to your movement by focusing on why you are moving, how you are moving and the controlled pace of your movement.

 To allow energy or qi to flow through the body effectively, you must be focused on the posture of your body.

 This will not only improve the flow of energy through your body but will also aid in strengthening the skeletal musculature of your body.
 This intern will promote self-confidence and better aesthetic appeal.

 Rhythmic breathing is an essential key to calmness and tranquillity.
 The act of rhythmical breathing can also promote balance in your body’s acidic and alkaline levels.